thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 on the true legality of international law.
-This is also clearly expressed in the terms of the Statute of the International Court of Justice, annexed to the Charter, where the Court's function is stated as being " to decide in accordance with international law such disputes as are submitted to it" (_see_ Article 38).
+This is also clearly expressed in the terms of the Statute of the International Court of Justice, annexed to the Charter, where the Court's function is stated as being "to decide in accordance with international law such disputes as are submitted to it" (_see_ Article 38).

-In connection with the Austinian theory, it is useful to bear in mind the difference between rules of international law proper, and the rules of " international comity".
+In connection with the Austinian theory, it is useful to bear in mind the difference between rules of international law proper, and the rules of "international comity".
 The former are legally binding, while the latter are rules of goodwill and civility, founded on the moral right of each State to receive courtesy from others.
-The essence of these usages of " comity" is thus precisely what Austin attributed to international law proper, namely a purely moral quality.[^20/3] Non-observance of a rule of international law may give rise to a claim by one State against another for some kind of satisfaction, whether it be diplomatic in character or whether it take the concrete form of indemnity or reparation.
-Non-observance of a usage of "comity" on the other hand produces no strict legal conse- quences as regards the State withholding the courtesy; the State affected by the withdrawal of the concession may reply in the same kind and retract its own courtesy practices, but beyond this narrow reciprocity, there is no other legal action
+The essence of these usages of "comity" is thus precisely what Austin attributed to international law proper, namely a purely moral quality.[^20/3] Non-observance of a rule of international law may give rise to a claim by one State against another for some kind of satisfaction, whether it be diplomatic in character or whether it take the concrete form of indemnity or reparation.
+Non-observance of a usage of "comity" on the other hand produces no strict legal consequences as regards the State withholding the courtesy; the State affected by the withdrawal of the concession may reply in the same kind and retract its own courtesy practices, but beyond this narrow reciprocity, there is no other legal action